chhuang-one/sqxclib/doc/Sqdb.md

 // This is header file - SqdbXxsql.h
 #include <Sqdb.h>

-// If you use C language, please use 'typedef' to to give a struct type a new name. typedef struct SqdbXxsql          SqdbXxsql;
+// If you use C language, please use 'typedef' to give a struct type a new name. typedef struct SqdbXxsql          SqdbXxsql;
 typedef struct SqdbConfigXxsql    SqdbConfigXxsql;